- AAAS Board of Directors

 Tim Appenzeller leads Science's award-winning news section and supervises its global team of staff and freelance writers and editors.
 He has spent 30 years as an editor and writer specializing in science and the environment for magazines including Scientific American, U.S. News & World Report, and National Geographic.
 His National Geographic article "The Case of the Missing Carbon" won the Walter Sullivan award for excellence in science journalism in 2005, and his June 2007 National Geographic cover story on global warming, "The Big Thaw," shared an award for best explanatory reporting from the Society of Environmental Journalists.
 Appenzeller was Science's Features Editor during the 1990s, and most recently was Chief Magazine Editor at Nature, responsible for its journalism and opinion.

 Valda Vinson started her career in publishing when she joined the Science staff in 1999.
-Since then, she has handled research papers in the areas of structural biology, biochemistry, and biophysics as an Associate and Senior Editor.
+Since then, she has handled research papers in the areas of structural biology, biochemistry, and biophysics as an Associate, Senior Editor, and Deputy Editor.
 She has also edited Perspectives and served as a team leader.
-In Dr. Vinson's role as Deputy Editor, she oversees research content in the area of cellular and molecular biology and biomedicine, working with biology editors to attract and select exciting research papers and reviews, while maintaining high editorial standards.
+As Editor, Valda oversees research content in the areas of biological, life, and social sciences, working with these editors to attract and select exciting research papers and reviews, while maintaining high editorial standards.
 She earned an M.Sc. in Chemistry from Durban University in 1987 and a Ph.D. from Johns Hopkins University in 1992.
 Her postdoctoral studies were also undertaken at Johns Hopkins University, where she focused on structural and biochemical studies of cytoskeletal proteins.
 Before joining Science, she spent two years as a Senior Lecturer at the University of the Western Cape, South Africa.

 Jake Yeston joined the staff at Science in 2004, with responsibilities to edit and coordinate review for original research submissions in chemistry and overlapping segments of biochemistry and applied physics.
-He has been associate editor, senior editor, and team leader, and also edited the physical sciences portion of Science's Editors' Choice section.
-In his current role as Deputy Editor, he oversees research content in the physical sciences.
+He has been Associate Editor, Senior Editor, Team Leader, and Deputy Editor, and also edited the physical sciences portion of Science's Editors' Choice section.
+In his current role as Editor, he oversees research content in the physical sciences.
 Prior to arriving at Science, Jake earned an AB in chemistry from Harvard University in 1996 and a PhD in chemistry from the University of California-Berkeley in 2001, with a focus at the interface of synthetic organometallic chemistry and spectroscopy.
 He conducted postdoctoral research in ultrafast spectroscopy at the Max Planck Institute for Quantum Optics in Garching, Germany on the Humboldt fellowship, and then worked as a National Research Council fellow at the National Institute of Standards and Technology in Gaithersburg, Maryland.

 John Travis, News Managing Editor